malliina/play-docka/README.md

 # play-docka

-This is an empty [Play Framework](http://www.playframework.com/) project template.
+This is a demo web app for AWS.